Predictive Modeling Definition

 The terms “Predictive Modeling,” “Predictive Analytics,” and “Machine Learning” may sometimes be used interchangeably due to their largely overlapping fields and similar objectives, however there are some differentiating factors, such as practical applications.
 Data analytics predictive modeling is a tool leveraged in predictive analytics and is used throughout a range of industries, including meteorology, archaeology, automobile insurance, and algorithmic trading.
 When deployed commercially, predictive modeling is often referred to as predictive analytics.

 Does OmniSci Offer a Predictive Modeling Solution?

 Predictive modeling is a solution to the data discovery challenge in the continuously expanding data deluge in big data management systems.
-OmniSci for Data Scientists provides an always-on dashboard for monitoring the health of ML models in which the user can visualize predictions alongside actual outcomes and see how predications diverge from real life.
+OmniSci's Data Science Platform provides an always-on dashboard for monitoring the health of ML models in which the user can visualize predictions alongside actual outcomes and see how predications diverge from real life.